Property assessment, municipal taxes and transfer tax

 Transfer taxes: a tax payable on the purchase or transfer of any immovable anywhere in Québec

 In accordance with the Provincial Real Property Transfer Act, Town of Brome Lake must collect a toll on the transfer of any immovable property located on its territory.
+Read the by-laws here (in French).
 Often called “welcome tax”, it must be paid to the municipality by any new purchaser of a building on its territory.
 Transfer fees are normally invoiced at the time of the transaction to your notary and are payable to the municipality within 30 days.

 However, there are exceptions where the purchaser may be exempted, where: